DongzeHE/scpca-docs/docs/getting_started.md

 - [Demultiplexing on HTO Abundance, Orchestrating Single Cell Analysis](http://bioconductor.org/books/3.14/OSCA.advanced/droplet-processing.html#demultiplexing-on-hto-abundance)
 - [Seurat vignette on demultiplexing with Seurat::HTODemux](https://satijalab.org/seurat/articles/hashing_vignette.html)
 - [Weber _et al._ (2021) Genetic demultiplexing of pooled single-cell RNA-sequencing samples in cancer facilitates effective experimental design](https://doi.org/10.1093/gigascience/giab062)

+## Getting started with a merged ScPCA object

+Merged ScPCA objects contain all processed results for a given ScPCA project within a single object.
+For more information on how these objects were prepared, see {ref}`the section on merged object preparation<processing_information:merged objects`.
+Merged object can facilitate joint analysis on multiple examples at the same time.
+**However, please be aware that data in merged objects has not been integrated or batch-corrected.**